Fo-Zi/nexus-hal-interface/README.md

 ## Dependencies

-This interface component has **no dependencies** - it consists entirely of C header files defining:
+This interface component only depends on std C headers - it consists entirely of headers files defining:
 - Function signatures
 - Type definitions
 - Enumeration values